mstraciak/flashforge-ad5m-mods/3d chameleon/manual cutter/readme.md

 **ad5m 4n1 - body.stl:**\
 4 in 1 ptfe adapter for using festo fittings.
 Alternatively you can use bambulab 4to1 ptfe adapter.

+**UPDATE 19.4.2025**
+Recomend using version 2 where is knife position lower 5mm.

 **Other parts:**
 - one piece from 9mm blade for utility knife